FixterGeek/amg-node-api/README.md

       "registrationDate":"01/01/2010",
       "membershipStatus":"one of these=>:['Pendiente de Pago', 'Pagado', 'Veterano']",
       ###* Aproval  Data  ***
-      "userStatus":"one of these=>['Registrado', 'Aprobado', 'No Aprobado']",
+      "userStatus":"one of these=>['Registrado','Pendiente', 'Aprobado', 'No Aprobado']",
       "revisionDate":"01/01/2010",
       "reviwedBy":"the Object ID of the User",